ceedee666/systems-integration/lab/integration-suite.md

 # Learn about the SAP integration suite

-This lab exercise is divided into two parts:
+This lab exercise is divided into two parts.
+The first two parts focus on the SAP integration suite:

 1. Learning about the SAP Integration Suite to understand its capabilities and architecture.
 2. Setting up the SAP Integration Suite in a BTP (Business Technology Platform) trial account for hands-on experience.

+Additionally, the Mini-ERP system should be deployed to the SAP BTP.
+The necessary steps are described in the [Mini-ERP lab](./mini-erp.md).

 ## Learning About SAP Integration Suite